 You want to treat your cat for special occasions or just to show your love, but treats need the same consideration as cat food.
-Too many treats can contribute to weight gain and potentially cause poor health.
+Looking for certain ingredients and checking out labels will help you distinguish healthy cat treats from toxic ones.
+Nevertheless, too many treats can contribute to weight gain and potentially cause poor health.
 Treats may also interfere with your cat’s daily dietary habits.

 That doesn’t mean you can’t show your cat a little love now and then!
 Let’s look at how to find a good quality treat that will benefit your cat’s health and well-being while also providing a fun moment here and there.
 Here’s what you should look for.